 Girls in Lab

-- Organising internal social events for female employees so they can network, invite a female speaker and continue building the female tech community
+- Organise internal social events for female employees so they can network, invite a female speaker and continue building the female tech community

-- Encouraging employees to speak at external tech conferences (or even sponsoring one!)
+- Encourage employees to speak at external tech conferences (or even sponsor one!)

-- Supporting programs that encourage underrepresented groups to code.
-Support could range from a one off donation or fundraising event to becoming long-term ambassadors.
+- Support programs that encourage underrepresented groups to code.
+Your support could range from a one off donation or fundraising event to becoming long-term ambassadors.
 Check out: Girls Who Code and She Plus Plus.

 We’ve created a free guide to help startups hire more women in tech.

 From startup culture and candidate experience to supporting the next generation, there are lots of simple steps you can take to attract, engage and retain more female candidates.